In This Article

 Remove Oils From the Nail Before Polishing

-It's important to wipe nails with a nail polish remover before applying polish even if you don't have nail polish to remove.
+Should you moisturize nails before polishing?
+Yes, but it's important to wipe your nails with a nail polish remover before applying polish—even if you don't have nail polish to remove.
 Oils left on the nail (like the hand cream or lip balm) will keep polish from sticking.

-When polishing, 2 thin coats are better than one thick coat.
-You'll find it dries faster.
-If the polish chips, it's best to remove the paint from the nail and start over.
-If you don't have time, dip your finger in nail polish remover and smooth over the chipped area and re-apply a topcoat.
+When applying nail polish, two thin coats are better than one thick coat.
+You'll find it dries faster!
+If your nails chip, it's best to remove the paint from the nail and start over.
+If you don't have time, dip your finger in nail polish remover, smooth over the chipped area, and re-apply a topcoat.

-Keep your mani/pedi looking fresh by adding a new layer of topcoat every other day.
-A proper manicure should last 1 to 2 weeks.
-A pedicure should last 2 to 4 weeks.
+Keep your manicure or pedicure looking fresh by adding a new layer of topcoat every other day.
+A proper manicure should last one to two weeks.
+A pedicure should last two to four weeks.

 Smudged your polish while painting?
-Try this trick: dip your finger in nail polish remover and use it to smooth the surface, repainting with a topcoat.
+Try this trick: Dip your finger in nail polish remover, smooth the surface, and repaint with a topcoat.

 The secret to keeping nails from smudging is proper drying time.
-Surfaces will feel dry to the touch after 10 minutes, but don't be fooled.
+Your nails might feel dry to the touch after 10 minutes, but don't be fooled!
 It actually takes an entire hour for nails to completely dry.

-Fingers stained from nicotine, berries or too dark polish can be fixed with whitening toothpaste like Rembrandt.
-Then brush the skin or nails with a toothbrush.
+Fingers stained from nicotine, berries, or dark polish can be fixed with whitening toothpaste like Rembrandt.
+Brush the skin or nails with a toothbrush.

 How to Deal With a Broken or Torn Nail

 When a nail breaks, the best thing to do is to cut it off.
-But here's a trick if the break is low down (and painful, undoubtedly): cut a tiny strip of gauze from a tea bag, place it over the tear and the paint over with polish.
+But here's a trick if the break is low down (and painful, undoubtedly): Cut a tiny strip of gauze from a tea bag, place it over the tear and the paint over with polish.
+What broken nail?

 Want your pedicure to go the extra mile?
-Cheat by painting nails with a neutral or clear polish.
-Pedicures can last more than a month without obvious chips if you opt for a light pink.
+Cheat by painting your nails with a neutral or clear polish.
+Pedicures can last more than a month without obvious chips if you opt for a light pink nail color.
 It looks great with a tan, and it isn't obvious as the weeks wear on that you haven't had a pedicure in a while.
 Bright pinks or reds are more obviously show nail growth and chips.